corbtastik/mongodb-on-k8s/EKS.md

 Since we enabled `spec.exposedExternally` we get a NodePort service for Mongos which we can use to connect to our Sharded Cluster.
 The instructions for connecting using the NodePort are in the MongoDB docs [here](https://docs.mongodb.com/kubernetes-operator/master/tutorial/connect-from-outside-k8s/).

 In this demo kit we're gonna provision a LoadBalancer since AWS infra supports that out of the box.
-The LoadBalancer will simply front requests to our Mongos Pod and this will be out client connection endpoint.
+The LoadBalancer will simply front requests to our Mongos Pod and this will be our client connection endpoint.

 ```bash
 # provision a LoadBalancer for Mongos